Have you ever wondered why more women seem to struggle with sadness, anxiety, or stress? What’s really going on under the surface?

 Helping women in poverty with their mental health is key.
 It helps them live better lives, keep healthy relationships, and join in community activities.
 By tackling this issue with strong, evidence-based plans, we can help women beat their challenges and improve their mental health.

-statistics on women’s mental health: Disparities Among Minority Groups
+Statistics on women’s mental health: Disparities Among Minority Groups

 Women from different backgrounds face mental health challenges, but some groups have it harder.
 Black, Asian, and minority ethnic (BAME) women in the U.S. deal with extra barriers.
 These can really affect their mental health.